matomo-org/plugin-LoginLdap/README.md

 ### Using LDAP for synchronization only

-This strategy involves storing the user's passwords in the Piwik DB using Piwik's hashing.
+This strategy involves storing the user's passwords in the Matomo DB using Matomo's hashing.
 As a result, it is not as secure as the above method.
-If your Piwik DB is compromised, your LDAP users' passwords will be in greater danger of being cracked.
+If your Matomo DB is compromised, your LDAP users' passwords will be in greater danger of being cracked.

 But, this strategy opens up the possibility of not communicating with LDAP servers at all during authentication, which may provide a better user experience.

-_Note: With this auth strategy, non-LDAP users can login to Piwik._
+_Note: With this auth strategy, non-LDAP users can login to Matomo._

 **Steps to enable**